 Social media is a powerful tool that can make or break a business.
 Everyone should take it seriously, especially when you consider that more than a third of the entire population of the world uses Facebook every month and that more than 72 percent of them also use platforms like Instagram and YouTube.

-With the right social media marketing strategy, you can take advantage of social networks and reach people who would otherwise stay hidden.
+With the right social media marketing strategy, you can take advantage of social networks, bring increased traffic to your website, and reach people who would otherwise stay hidden.
 To read about what this looks like in action, check out this case study on the Hype House.

 Also, make sure to avoid making serious mistakes.
 You can read more about marketing concepts that turned into major failures and learn from what others have done wrong.